DataDog/documentation/content/en/serverless/azure_container_apps/_index.md

 ### Custom metrics
 You can submit custom metrics using a [DogStatsD client][4].

-For monitoring Cloud Run and other serverless applications, use [distribution][7] metrics.
+For monitoring Azure App Service and other serverless applications, use [distribution][8] metrics.

 Distributions provide `avg`, `sum`, `max`, `min`, and `count` aggregations by default.
 On the Metric Summary page, you can enable percentile aggregations (p50, p75, p90, p95, p99) and also manage tags.
-To monitor a distribution for a gauge metric type, use `avg` for both the [time and space aggregations][8].
+To monitor a distribution for a gauge metric type, use `avg` for both the [time and space aggregations][9].
 To monitor a distribution for a count metric type, use `sum` for both the time and space aggregations.

-For more information, see [Serverless Custom Metrics - Understanding distribution metrics][6].
+For more information, see [Serverless Custom Metrics - Understanding distribution metrics][7].

 ### Advanced options and configurations